sharansingh00002/backend-to-ui-parser/README.md

-# backend_to_ui_parser
+# Json/Backend response to UI parser

-A new Flutter project create widgets from a json String file
+A new Flutter project to parse Json data to render UI widgets

 ## Getting Started